 Temporary Site Screening is an effective way of covering up working in progress during construction or building work.
 Even by our standards this was an unusual request from a client.
 Mostly because it required no print!

-The installation of the Temporary Site Screening was a challenge mainly because there was no access to the area and nothing to fix suitable anchor points to hang or tension the Temporary Site Screening on.
+The installation of the short term protection Site Screening was a challenge mainly because there was no access to the area and nothing to fix suitable anchor points to hang or tension the Temporary Site Screening on.
 A mobile access lift could not be used as there were steps into the atrium so we had to work off mobile towers.

 The Temporary Site Screen was tensioned onto a simple timber batten frame and installation was carried out over the weekend and evening to avoid any disruption to the offices.